sanelamesic1/magento-testautomation-framework/README.md

 ### Workflow (.github/workflows/playwright.yml)

+Under ```playwright.yml``` file is set up workflow for:
-Installs dependencies & Playwright browsers.
-Runs Playwright tests on Ubuntu-latest.
-Stores Playwright reports for debugging.
-Injects environment variables securely via GitHub Secrets.
+- Installs dependencies & Playwright browsers.
+- Injects environment variables securely via GitHub Secrets.
+- Runs Playwright tests on Ubuntu-latest
+- Stores Playwright reports for debugging as an output of workflow run.There is an artifact playwright-report that can be downloaded and results can be checked.